...

 In addition, chamfers are forgiving so they support the easy assembly of components.
 Moreover, the male and female components slide against each other in an assembly without worrying about the part’s functionality or increase in production costs.

-When to Use a Fillet or Chamfer?
+When to Use a Fillet vs Chamfer?

 When to use a fillet or chamfer in parts is a major dilemma machinists encounter when drafting a design for machining.
 Adding the wrong feature to your parts may increase production costs and reduce efficiency.